Use of Facilities

 Political, Social, and Commercial Activities

-- Free speech, solicitation, and distribution of literature activities shall be passive in nature and conducted between 8 a.m. and 10 p.m.
-Passersby shall not be approached and pedestrian traffic shall not be disrupted in any way.
+- Distribution of literature activities shall be passive in nature and conducted between 8 a.m. and ￼￼10 p.m.

 - Areas on campus not open to the activities described above shall include, but not be limited to, classroom and laboratory buildings, libraries, conference rooms, the residence halls, the gymnasium, and faculty, staff, or student offices.